Intercultural Competence Specialization

 Curriculum

-The 16-credit ICC specialization curriculum integrates experiential, practical, and theory-based courses that vary in length (full-semester, half-semester, workshops) and delivery (classroom, online).
+The 10-credit ICC specialization curriculum integrates experiential, practical, and theory-based courses that vary in length (full-semester, half-semester, workshops).
+Students will take three to five classes to meet the 10-credit requirement.
+We encourage you to take one or two courses at most in a semester so that you can engage deeply with the content.
 A cumulative GPA of 3.0 is required.

 Provides a strong basis in relevant ICC theory, research, and practice.
-Required courses:
+Pick one of the following courses:

 Faculty